quonic/fortiauth-import/README.md

 # The planed logic flow

-* Import from CSV file
+* Done: Import from CSV file
-* Check if token is already in the Available state on other servers
+* Not Done: Check if token is already in the Available state on other servers
-* Check for existing tokens and remove the account associated to the token
+* Not Done: Check for existing tokens and remove the account associated to the token
-* Add token to server
+* Not Done: Add token to server(s)
-* Check for existing account and remove the token associated with the account
+* Not Done: Check for existing account and remove the token associated with the account
-* Create user account
+* Not Done: Create user account
-* Assign Group to user account
+* Not Done: Assign Group to user account
-* Create report of actions taken and actions that have failed
+* Not Done: Create report of actions taken and actions that have failed
+* Not Done: Test that it all works

 # References